 For the purpose of North Carolina car insurance, the state allows one PJC per household every three years.
 This means the driver's rates cannot increase due to the violation associated with the PJC.

 For driver's license purposes, a driver can have up to two PJCs within a five year period that won't result in driver's license points or have any effect on the driving record of the person receiving the PJC.

 For criminal defendants in federal court, a prayer for judgment may be considered a conviction for the determination of the sentencing level upon conviction of a federal crime.

-Receiving a prayer for judgment continued is completely up to the discretion of the court in either state.
+Receiving a prayer for judgment continued is completely up to the discretion of the court.

-If you have used the prayer for judgment plea for a traffic offense or other type of violation of the law in North Carolina or South Carolina, then you should have been advised of what your conditions are that you must follow.
-If the conditions include no criminal action but you are unsure if this means in a vehicle, as in a traffic offense, or if it means any type of criminal offense then you should check with the court that allowed the PJC for clarification.
+If you have used the prayer for judgment plea for a traffic offense or other type of violation of the law in North Carolina, then you should have been advised of what your conditions are that you must follow.
+If the conditions include no criminal action, but you are unsure what this means you should check with the court that allowed the PJC for clarification.